mferreyra/epam_python_task/README.md

 ## Task 2

-Given a Dictionary of items nad their costs and an array specifying the items bought, calculate the total costs of the items plus a given tax.
+Given a Dictionary of items and their costs and an array specifying the items bought, calculate the total costs of the items plus a given tax.

-If the item doesn´t exitst in the given cost values, the item is ignored.
+If the item doesn´t exist in the given cost values, the item is ignored.
 Output should be rounded to two decimal places.

 ```